 Information on Water and/or Sewer services may be obtained by calling a Customer Service Representative at City Hall.

-These following rates are used to calculate bills for water consumption and sewer usage.
+The following rates are used to calculate bills for water consumption and sewer usage.
 Most residential customers are billed bi-monthly (every other month).

 Service Area

-The System’s service area, which includes all of the City and portions of unincorporated areas of the County making up approximately 5% of the County’s land area and including 20% of the County’s population (including the City), is bounded on the north by Lake Murray, on the east by the City of Columbia, on the southeast and south by the City of Cayce, and rural areas of the County served by the Joint Commission, and on the west by the Town of Lexington’s water and sewer service area.
-The unincorporated areas of the County included in the Service Area adhere to those established by ordinance of the County Council of the County in 1988.
+The system’s service area, which includes all of the City and portions of unincorporated areas of the County making up approximately 5% of the County’s land area and including 20% of the County’s population (including the City), is bounded on the north by Lake Murray, on the east by the City of Columbia, on the southeast and south by the City of Cayce, and rural areas of the County served by the Joint Commission, and on the west by the Town of Lexington’s water and sewer service area.
+The unincorporated areas of the County included in the Service Area adhere to those established by the ordinance of the County Council of the County in 1988.

 The Water Utility currently consists of the following components: three finished water reservoirs with a total capacity of 870,000 gallons; four high service pumps which pump from 1,400 to 3,200 gallons per minute (“GPM”), four elevated storage tanks (Green Hill Standpipe at 2.5 million gallons, Platt Springs Road at 500,000 gallons, Pony Hill Road at 1.0 million gallons and the Laurel Road Standpipe at 2.03 million gallons), and two booster stations pumping from 520 to 625 GPM.
 The Water Utility has 106 miles of distribution lines varying from two inches to 36 inches in diameter.